Herbarium staff

 Associate Curator

-John Spence, who lives in Page, Arizona, is the botanist for Glen Canyon National Recreation Area.
-He regularly visits the Deaver Herbarium to work on specimens from around the world that have been loaned to the herbarium.
+John Spence, who lives in Page, Arizona, regularly visits the Deaver Herbarium to work on specimens from around the world that have been loaned to the herbarium.
 John’s interests are wide ranging and include the biogeography and evolution of Colorado Plateau flora, especially endemic and rare species; vegetation ecology and classification; bryophyte and vascular plant systematics; bird inventory, monitoring, and ecology; and ecological effects of climate change.
-You can view more information about John’s interests and publications and visit Bryophytes of Nevada on-line.